Webster, Sterling Stockholders Approve Merger

 WATERBURY, Conn. and PEARL RIVER, N.Y., Aug.
-17, 2021 (GLOBE NEWSWIRE) -- Webster Financial Corporation (: WBS) (“Webster”) and Sterling Bancorp (: STL) (“Sterling”) jointly announced that each company’s stockholders have approved the proposed merger between Webster and Sterling at their respective special meetings of stockholders held today.
-The final voting results on the proposals voted on at the special meetings will be set forth in the companies’ separate Form 8-Ks filed with the U.S. Securities and Exchange Commission (the “SEC”) after certification by each company’s inspector of election.
+17, 2021 /PRNewswire/ -- Webster Financial Corporation (NYSE: WBS) ("Webster") and Sterling Bancorp (NYSE: STL) ("Sterling") jointly announced that each company's stockholders have approved the proposed merger between Webster and Sterling at their respective special meetings of stockholders held today.
+The final voting results on the proposals voted on at the special meetings will be set forth in the companies' separate Form 8-Ks filed with the U.S. Securities and Exchange Commission (the "SEC") after certification by each company's inspector of election.

 "Today's stockholder approval marks a key step in completing the merger of Webster and Sterling," said John R. Ciulla, Chairman, President & CEO of Webster.
 "I am very pleased that our stockholders overwhelmingly support bringing together two high performing companies, as it provides a compelling opportunity to create value for our stakeholders."